 home

-St Kilda Road Bike Lanes – April 2023
+St Kilda Road Bike Lanes

-Works have commenced on Stage 3 works at St Kilda Junction.
-Major Road Projects Victoria (MRVP) propose to provide shared use by cyclists and pedestrians travelling east-west and west-east by widening of the only at grade pedestrian footpath across St Kilda Road south at the Junction.
-This comes with some safety concerns as there are a number of poles in this footpath, and it also involves the removal of trees that were planted to provide screening of the Yarra Trams substation at The Junction.
-As yet, there is no detailed landscaping plan available to determine what is proposed to replace the trees.
-In our view, it is a disappointing outcome for The Junction and a missed opportunity to improve access for both cyclists and pedestrians.
-JAAG continues to liaise with MRVP, Council and other parties involved.
+Major road works were completed in 2023.
+Shared use paths are in place for cyclists and pedestrians, travelling east-west and west-east, by widening of the only at grade pedestrian footpath across St Kilda Road south at the Junction.
+This comes with some safety concerns as there are a number of poles in this footpath.
+Traffic signals have been installed at the St Kilda Road / Queensway slip lane.
+In our view, it is a disappointing outcome for The Junction with some missed opportunities to improve access for both cyclists and pedestrians.

 Background Information